visit-dav/visit/src/doc/building_visit/Common_Build_Scenarios.rst

     --no-visit --thirdparty-path /project/projectdirs/visit/thirdparty_shared/3.0.1 \
     --makeflags -j8

-This built the third party libraries and generated a ``cori08.cmake`` config site file.
+This built the third-party libraries and generated a ``cori08.cmake`` config site file.
 The ``Setup VISITHOME & VISITARCH variables.`` section was changed to